1. What Software is and Its Types

+If we hear a question “what is software development and how to do it in the right way?” the answer will probably contain information about the Agile development model.
 Agile methodology is the most popular practice today that promotes continuous interaction between development and testing in the SDLC process of any project.
 In agile software development methods, the entire project is divided into small incremental builds.
 All these builds are provided in iterations, and each iteration lasts one to three weeks.
 The most popular Agile methodologies are Scrum and Kanban.

 The waterfall is another widely accepted SDLC model.
 In this method, the entire process of software development is divided into various stages of SDLC.
 In this SDLC model, the result of one stage is used as the input for the next stage.

 This SDLC model is document-intensive, and the early stages record the operations that need to be performed in the subsequent stages.